oila-gmbh/oneaccount-express/README.md

 This library is a middleware for Node.js `express` web framework.

 Please follow the instructions or official documentations for an integration.
-#### NOTE: example 2 is the most preferred approach for a production setup
+#### NOTE: example 2 is the most preferred approach for a production setup.
+Examples 1 and 3 are only for development, or a service with small traffic.

 ##### Installation
 ```npm install -S oneaccount-express```